yangymargaret/REUNION/README.md

     The default parameter represents the ATAC-seq and RNA-seq metacell data are saved in the same directory of the code.
 Please change this parameter to the directory of the data.

-    Please name the ATAC-seq and RNA-seq data of the metacells in the following format: atac_meta_$data_file_type.extension, rna_meta_$data_file_type, where $data_file_type was specified using the 'data_file_type' parameter.
+    Please name the ATAC-seq and RNA-seq data of the single cells or metacells in the following format: single cells: atac_$data_file_type.extension, , atac_$data_file_type.extension; metacells: atac_meta_$data_file_type.extension, rna_meta_$data_file_type. $data_file_type was specified using the 'data_file_type' parameter.

     'extension' represents the file format.
 For the count matrices of the metacells, Unify supports the following file formats: (1) anndata, extension=ad or h5ad; (2) the original or compressed tab-delimited tsv, txt files or csv files, extension=tsv, txt, csv, or tsv.gz, txt.gz, csv.gz.
-For the count matrices of the single cells, Unify supports the anndata format.
+For the data of single cells, Unify supports the anndata format.

 - --atac_data: the filename of the ATAC-seq data of the single cells, default = -1.

 - --rna_data: the filename of the RNA-seq data of the single cells, default = -1.

-  If this parameter is specified, ReDiscover will not use the 'input_dir' parameter to locate the RNA-seq data of the metacells.
+  If atac_data or rna_data is specified, ReDiscover will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the single cells respectively.

 - --atac_meta: the filename of the ATAC-seq read count matrix of the metacells, default = -1.

-  If this parameter is specified, ReDiscover will not use the 'input_dir' parameter to locate the ATAC-seq data of the metacells.

 - --rna_meta: the filename of the RNA-seq read count matrix of the metacells, default = -1.

-  If this parameter is specified, ReDiscover will not use the 'input_dir' parameter to locate the RNA-seq data of the metacells.
+  If atac_meta or rna_meta is specified, ReDiscover will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the metacells, respectively.

 ReDiscover

 The command to use ReDiscover to perform TF binding prediction is as follows: